Suyasha28/ATM-SIMULATOR-System/README.md

 i.
 DATABASE SYSYTEM: This includes the usage of Structured Query Language i..e, SQL.
 It is mainly used for storing  the credentials and the data of user.

 ii.
-JAVA(SWING): This covers the frontend and the interface of the projects and JDBC(Java Database Connectivity).
+JAVA(SWING): This covers the front end and the interface of the projects and JDBC(Java Database Connectivity).
 ## Usage
 i.
 Launch the ATM Simulator System.